-FMPA's policy is to sell public debt using the method of sale expected to achieve the best result, taking into consideration short-term and long-term implications.
-Decisions on selecting either a competitive or negotiated sale are the responsibility of the DFT.
-The DFT shall evaluate whether to seek funding by way of a private placement or bank loan where the size of the borrowing does not justify the incurrence of typical bond issuance expenses or market conditions favor such funding.
-The CFO and FMPA's Financial Advisor, if used, shall compare the overall costs of a private placement with those of a public offering and recommend the most cost effective approach.
+FMPA's policy is to sell public debt using the method of sale expected to achieve the loan where the size of the borrowing does not justify the incurrence of typical bond issuance expenses or market conditions favor such funding.
+The CFO and FMPA's those of a public offering and recommend the most cost effective approach.